praiseher/Project-wiki/README.md

 ## Future Projects

-I am planning on doing some work on a personal website/blog which would allow me to keep a more detailed progress report of my work with more frequent updates.
+I am hoping to start start work on a large personal project soon, which will incorperate cyber and also my coding knowledge together

 ## Boot Dev